godot-escoria/escoria-docs/api/SayCommand.md

 Displays the specified string as dialog spoken by the player.
-This command blocks further event execution until the dialog has finished being 'said' (either as displayed text or as a speech file).
+This command blocks further event execution until the dialog has finished being 'said' (either as displayed text or as audible speech from a file).

 **Parameters**